Koyonari/Koyonari.github.io/README.md

 News: Stay informed with Price.io’s newsfeed, featuring relevant articles presented in Bootstrap-powered containers.
 Click on any headline to show the full article within a sleek popup window, possible only with Javascript.

 Forum: Engage with the community, discuss relevant topics, explore existing forums, and discover top contributors, all through a dedicated search bar and intuitive login page.
 Mobile users enjoy an optimized experience, with discussion images and the right-hand side of the screen gracefully adapting to smaller screens.
+The login page will also check if the password and username is correct.
+If it is correct, a sign saying "Login Successful!" will be shown, if not, it will be "Login Unsuccessful!".

 About: This page unveils the story behind Price.io, introducing our young developer team and the passion that fuels our work.